AvolitesLtd/TitanManual/docs/effects/shape-generator.md

 this allows you to have shapes that visibly move in particular directions.

-You can keep the shape direction menu open using the \<Menu Latch\>
+You can keep the shape direction menu open using the <Keys.HardKey>Menu Latch</Keys.HardKey>
 button, to allow you to try different options and see the effects.

 Beat and Cycles